Hderek22/Scratchpad/README.md

 # Scratchpad

-A place to brainstorm and practice mardown :smile:
+A place to brainstorm! :smile:

 This is a safe place to brainstorm. dump your thoughts here! :thought_balloon: